Unity-Technologies/ml-agents/docs/Training-PPO.md

 ### Value Estimate

 These values should increase as the cumulative reward increases.
-They correspond to how much future reward the Agent predicts itself receiving at any given point.
+They correspond to how much future reward the agent predicts itself receiving at any given point.

 ### Value Loss